greenelab/deep-review/manuscript.md

 On the other hand, aleatoric uncertainty describes uncertainty inherent in the observations.
 This uncertainty is due to noisy or missing data, so it vanishes with the ability to observe all independent variables with infinite precision.
 A good way to represent aleatoric uncertainty is to design an appropriate loss function with an uncertainty variable.
-In the case of data-dependent aleatoric uncertainty, one can train the model to increase its uncertainty when it is incorrect due to noisy or missing data, and in the case of task-depedent aleatoric uncertainty, one can optimize for the best uncertainty parameter for each task [@WZjlu7tr].
+In the case of data-dependent aleatoric uncertainty, one can train the model to increase its uncertainty when it is incorrect due to noisy or missing data, and in the case of task-dependent aleatoric uncertainty, one can optimize for the best uncertainty parameter for each task [@WZjlu7tr].
 Meanwhile, there are various methods for modeling epistemic uncertainty, outlined below.

 In classification tasks, confidence calibration is the problem of using classifier scores to predict class membership probabilities that match the true membership likelihoods.